mehulagg/gitlab/doc/administration/postgresql/replication_and_failover.md

 sudo gitlab-ctl replicate-geo-database --host=<new_leader_ip> --replication-slot=<slot_name>
 ```

 Otherwise, the replication will not happen anymore, even if the original node gets re-added as a follower node.
 This will re-sync your secondary site database and may take a long time depending on the amount of data to sync.
+You may also need to run `gitlab-ctl reconfigure` if replication is still not working after re-syncing.

 ### Recovering the Patroni cluster